OctoPrint/OctoPrint-Slic3r/README.md

   ![Screenshot](http://i.imgur.com/44yDsJ6.png)

-6. In 'General', you should put the following path for the executable: /home/pi/Slic3r/slic3r.pl:
+6. In 'General', you should put the following path for the executable (supposing the execution of the script, the path would be /home/pi/Slic3r/slic3r.pl). <b>Note: If running in Windows, write the path to slic3r-console</b>:

   ![Screenshot](http://i.imgur.com/1ckQCgL.png)